holgerimbery/clusterlab/README.md

 sudo rm /etc/resolvconf/update.d/dnsmasq
 sudo reboot
 ```
-Configure your DHCP Server to forward fftp request "next-server" to the IP of this Raspberry Pi
+Configure your DHCP Server to forward the tftp request "next-server" to the IP of this Raspberry Pi
 Now start tcpdump so you can search for DHCP packets from the client Raspberry Pi:
 ```
 sudo tcpdump -i eth0 port bootpc
 ```
 Connect the client Raspberry Pi to your network and power it on.
-Check that the LEDs illuminate on the client after around 10 seconds, then you should get a packet from the client "DHCP/BOOTP, Request from ..."
+Check that the LEDs illuminate on the client after around 10 seconds, then you should get a packet from the client "DHCP/BOOTP, Request from ...".
-please write down the mac-adress of each and every raspberry Pi you want to enable with networkboot

 ```
 IP 0.0.0.0.bootpc > 255.255.255.255.bootps: BOOTP/DHCP, Request from b8:27:eb...
 ```

+Please write down the mac-adress of your Raspberry Pi and repeat it for every Raspberry you want to enable for netbooting.

 Now we need to modify the dnsmasq configuration to enable DHCP to reply to the device.
 Press CTRL+C on the keyboard to exit the tcpdump program, then type the following:
 ```
 echo | sudo tee /etc/dnsmasq.conf